-Roast and bring the semolina, butter and cardamom powder to a boil until it thickens.
+Roast and bring the semolina, butter and cardamom powder to a boil.

 In a separate pot make a sugar syrup with water, sugar and orange color.
 (You may use, food gel, biryani color, knafeh color or omit it all together).

-Now add the sugar syrup mixture slowly to the semolina mixture until it thickens.
+Now whisk the sugar syrup mixture carefully into the semolina mixture until it thickens.

 Line a baking sheet with parchment paper.

-Roll out your pie dough of choice (can be store bought) to about an 1/8 inch thick.
+Roll out your pastry dough to about an 1/4 inch thick.

 Using a cookie cutter or cup, cut 3 inch round pie dough shapes.